Notice to Hunters

-Not only have I been a guide and an outfitter for many years but I have also been a client of other hunting operations in various parts of the world.
+Not only have I been a guide and an outfitter for many years, I have also been a client of other hunting operations in various parts of the world.
 With this unique background, my guarantee to you is that I will do my utmost to ensure you have a good hunt with us.
 If for any reason you are not satisfied with our services or crew, be sure to let me know immediately.
 I will try to resolve the problem as quickly as possible.
-(Please note too that abuse of our horses or crew will not be tolerated.
-If you have a problem with either, talk to the camp boss or to myself).

 While hunting, keep in mind that very few animals look as big on the ground as they do while standing there looking at you (ground shrinkage).
 Our guides are very experienced and will be able to give you a rough estimate of the potential trophy’s size.
 On rare occasions however, a guide may misjudge the size.
 Although your guide will do his best to make sure the targeted animal is what you are looking for, and is legal, the final decision is yours and yours alone.
 Be sure before you pull the trigger.
 If an illegal animal is shot, it must be reported.